Muhammad Zubair Umar: Political career

-Pakistan Muslim League (N) (2012-2024)
+Pakistan Muslim League (N) (2007-2024)

-After joining PML-N in 2012, he became part of the PML-N's Economic, Tax Reforms Media Committees.
+He joined the PML-N in 2007 and became part of the PML-N's Economic, Tax Reforms Media Committees in 2012.

 Umar was chairman of the Pakistan Board of Investment from 12 July 2013 to 17 December 2013.

 He served as Chairman of Privatisation Commission of Pakistan with the status of minister of state from December 2013 until February 2017.

 In January 2017, he was appointed as the 32nd Governor of Sindh.
 He took the oath of office in February 2017.

 Following the 2018 Pakistani general election, he resigned from the office of Sindh Governor on 28 July 2018.
 His resignation was accepted on 3 August 2018.

 He left the PML(N) on 9 June 2024.
 He explained that "the differences were too vast", citing examples such as the no-confidence motion against Imran Khan, the performance of the first Shehbaz Sharif ministry, and the 2024 Pakistani general election.

-Pakistan Tehreek-e-Insaf (2025-present)
+Reports of joining Pakistan Tehreek-e-Insaf

-As of June 2025, Umar had reportedly decided to join Pakistan Tehreek-e-Insaf (PTI) after parting ways with PML-N. According to news reports, internal consultations within PTI have taken place regarding his potential inclusion, and the party's founder Imran Khan has reportedly given the green signal for his induction.
+In June 2025, it was reported that Umar had reportedly decided to join Pakistan Tehreek-e-Insaf (PTI) after parting ways with PML-N. According to news reports, internal consultations within PTI took place regarding his potential inclusion, and the party's founder Imran Khan reportedly gave the green light for his induction.